gionatan-lombardi/custom-select-light/README.md

 Usage: `$('#mySelect').customSelectLight('empty')`

-Removes all the select options.
+Removes all the select's options.

 ### 'add'
 Argument: `2D Array`

 Usage: `$('#mySelect').customSelectLight('add', [['liz','Liz'],['nut','Nut']])`

 Adds new options to the select.
 The first element of the argument's array is the **value**, the second is the **label**